 Debug a failed run

-A practical playbook for figuring out why a run ended in failed or blocked.
+How to figure out why a run ended in failed or blocked, and what to do next.

 Start with replay